GregA100k/oneatomdb/README.md

 A Clojure library designed to do queries against a map as if it were a database.

 All the data that drives an om site is stored inside an atom.
 One atom.
+In the old TV series [Adam-12](https://en.wikipedia.org/wiki/Adam-12) the radio calls always started out "One Adam-12.
+One Adam-12.
+See the ..." and the officers were off in pursuit.

-This library treats that atom like a database and provides quering tools to pull data out of that one atom database.
+This library treats that one atom like a database and provides quering tools to pull data out of that one atom database.

 In order for this to work, the map-database needs to have top level keys